department-of-veterans-affairs/va.gov-team/products/health-care/appointments/va-online-scheduling/initiatives/navigation-link/url_breadcrumb_redirect_test_plan.md

 # Manual-UI Test Plan - Appointments on MHV on VA.gov

 ## Project Summary Feature [#57667](https://app.zenhub.com/workspaces/appointments-team-603fdef281af6500110a1691/issues/gh/department-of-veterans-affairs/va.gov-team/57667)
 MHV users will now use the Appointments tool on VA.gov.
-The changes are to update the URLs, breadcrumbs and page titles structure on the Appointments tool.
+The changes are to update the URLs, breadcrumbs, page titles, and re-directs structure on the Appointments tool.
 The update will be consistent across the mulitple application on MHV on VA.gov.

 ## Business Rules (more details can be found [here](https://github.com/department-of-veterans-affairs/va.gov-team/blob/master/products/health-care/appointments/va-online-scheduling/engineering/vaos_business_rules.md#appointments-list))
 On the VAOS homepage, the app displays the following for each status: